 Policies to consider

 Many additional policy considerations are needed in order to decide on further access to the internal network.
-Furthermore, additional watchdog services are needed (i.e. authorization, monitoring etc.) on the boundary and within the internal network, where it would matter.
+Furthermore, additional watchdog services are required (i.e. authorization, monitoring etc.) on the boundary and within the internal network, where it would matter.
 And so on.

-The same thinking applies for outbound connectivity, although the concern is now far more about data security, especially regarding data leakage.
+Similar considerations apply for outbound connectivity, although the concern is now far more about data security, especially regarding data leakage.

 Questions for outbound